jameskimezekiel-cloud/ECE2112_PA1/README.md

   len(w)  # --> 20
   ```

-- **`text[index of first element : number of characters : increment]`** — a string method to slice a given string into parts
+- `text[index of first element : number of characters : increment]` — a string method to slice a given string into parts
-  - *index of first element* — the index where the slicing begins
+  - index of first element — the index where the slicing begins
-  - *number of characters* — the index where the slicing stops
+  - number of characters — the index where the slicing stops
-  - *increment* — the number of indices to move between characters
+  - increment — the number of index to move between characters

   Example:
   ```python
   w[0:20:3]  # --> "AaePgmn"
   ```

-- **`text[index]`** — a string method used to get the value of a specific index
+- `text[index]` — a string method used to get the value of a specific index

   Example:
   ```python
   w[0]  # --> "A"
   ```

-### Implementation
-This method is used to create a single function that rotates the word while keeping the remaining characters in order:
+These methods are used to create a single function that rotates the word while keeping the remaining characters in order:

 ```python
 def rotate_word(text):
     s = text[1:len(text):1] + text[0]